-Although peppers, (capsicums) really don’t come into their own until spring, this is a dish that is too good to wait for, try it around the end of winter as that is when the first Capsicums start to appear.
-The mushrooms add a clever twist on it and the parsley oil adds a bitter to the sweet of the peppers as well as a nice colour contrast.
+Although peppers (capsicums) really don’t come into their own until spring, this is a dish that is too good to wait for so try it around the end of winter as that is when the first fresh peppers start to appear.

 - This first step of roasting the peppers can be done as far as a day in advance.

 - Preheat oven to 200 degrees Celsius (390 Fahrenheit).

 - Lightly coat peppers in oil and place in an oven proof dish.

 - Roast peppers 12 minutes turn and cook a further 12 minutes, roast like this until skin is blistered on all sides.

 - Remove them from the oven and transfer to a large bowl and wrap tightly with cling wrap and allow to stand for at least half an hour.

 - Once the peppers are cool, peel and seed them discarding both skin and seed and keeping the flesh, this can be a little frustrating, cleaning them under running water will make it less frustrating but will also wash away some of the flavour.

 - Soften onions in a little olive oil in a med-large pot over medium-high heat.